Generate self-signed SSL certificate in one line

-As a web developer or website owner, you may sometimes need to generate and test your web application using self-signed SSL certificates before buying commercial SSL certificates.
+As a web developer or website owner, you may sometimes need to create self-signed SSL certificates to make your web applications run.
 Generating self-signed certificates is an easy process.
-In fact, it's a one-step process.
+In fact, you can do it in one step.

 We will use SHA256 with RSA 2048 encryption.
 The certificate will be valid for 1 year.